Agents

 return format_results(results)

-The decorator extracts:
+The decorator reads:

 • Name from the function name